 As far as onion, I’ll use red, yellow or white – doesn’t matter much to me, it’s just whatever is in my fridge.

-Please note: I have a complete recipe post for vegetarian fajitas, which include these fajita veggies, a creamy chipotle sauce and a special bean mixture, but today’s post is simply about the vegetables only.
+Please note: I have a complete recipe post for vegetable fajitas, which include these fajita veggies, a creamy chipotle sauce and a special bean mixture, but today’s post is simply about the vegetables only.

 What vegetables go with Fajitas?